mdschneider/JIF/README.md

 to install while working on the package.

-Install all python requirements with,
+Install python requirements available with PIP via,

-    pip install requirements.txt
+    pip install -r requirements.txt

+In addition, the [footprints](https://github.com/mdschneider/footprints) package is required, which must be cloned from github.

 ## Tools / dependencies